Chenopodium nuttalliae

+Biology

+Huazontles have a polyploid genome, similar to quinoa.
+In 2024, researchers published the genome of an accession of huazontle from Puebla, Mexico.

 Culinary use

 As with other members of the goosefoot family, the leaves, branches, flowers (inflorescence), and seeds of huauzontle are all edible.
 The plant is used both as a herb and as a vegetable in Mexican cuisine.
 While it is eaten throughout Mexico, it is most commonly consumed in the center of the country, especially in the states of Tlaxcala, Mexico, Guerrero, Morelos, and in the south of Mexico City.

-The most popular dish is huauzontle pancakes stuffed with cheese and topped with tomato sauce.
+One popular dish is huauzontle pancakes stuffed with cheese and topped with tomato sauce.
 Alternatively, huauzontles can be encased in an egg batter and deep-fried with a stick of salty Mexican cheese.
 Huauzontle is used to season salads, ahuautles in pasilla sauce, and beef fillets.
 The mature seeds can also be ground into flour to make tortillas.

 Like quinoa, another plant in the genus Chenopodium, huauzontle contains saponins, albeit in lesser quantities.
 While saponins are toxic to humans, huauzontle contains such small amounts that they pose no risk.
 Additionally, saponins are difficult for the human body to absorb, and are mostly rendered inactive when cooked.